 - Be a resident of North Carolina for tuition purposes.

-Applicant must complete an application and be nominated by one of the following: TIEPET, Universal Fibers, and related companies; the financial aid office of one of the constituent institutions of the University of North Carolina; or by his/her high school counselor.
+Applicant must complete an application and be nominated by his/her high school counselor.
 The application will be available online in January.
-Applicant must take the College Board SAT and file the College Scholarship Service PROFILE (link is below).
+Applicant must take the College Board SAT and file a Free Application for Federal Student Aid (FAFSA).

 Link to Application and Frequently Asked Questions